If You Eat Something Bad- How Long Before Diarrhea? | Quick Gut Facts

 Treatment and When To Seek Help After Eating Something Bad

-If diarrhea kicks in within a few hours or days after eating suspicious food, most cases resolve on their own without treatment as your body clears out invaders naturally.
+If diarrhea kicks in within a few hours or days after eating suspicious food, many mild cases resolve on their own without specific treatment as your body clears out the irritant or infection naturally.

 Here’s what you should do:

-• Stay hydrated: Drink plenty of water, oral rehydration solutions help replace lost electrolytes.
+• Stay hydrated: Drink plenty of water; oral rehydration solutions can help replace lost electrolytes.

-• Avoid irritants: Skip caffeine, alcohol, fatty foods until recovery.
+• Avoid irritants: Skip caffeine, alcohol, very fatty foods, and overly spicy foods until recovery.

-• Easily digestible diet: Bananas, rice, applesauce help soothe digestion.
+• Easily digestible diet: Bananas, rice, applesauce, toast, crackers, and broth may feel easier on digestion.

-• Mild cases: Usually improve within 24–48 hours without medication.
+• Mild cases: Many improve within 24–48 hours, though some infections last longer.

 However, immediate medical attention is necessary if you experience: